liannedepante/liannedepante.github.io/_pages/about.md

 I’m an early-career academic with a multidisciplinary background in **political economy**, **public administration**, **Asian studies**, and **policy studies**.

 Currently pursuing my Ph.D. at the National Graduate Institute for Policy Studies in Tokyo, I earned my Master of Arts from National Chengchi University and my Bachelor of Public Administration from the University of the Philippines.

-As a scholar, I explore...

--
--
--

 For my **dissertation**, I intend to challenge how Philippine political economy is conventionally framed as neopatrimonial by looking at the history of the country's semiconductor industry.